ronaldbosma/specflow-weather-forecast-sample/demo/script.md

 1. Show **PowerPoint** sheet with all hooks.

 1. Hooks are **global**.
 Set breakpoint in BeforeScenario and run a _Convert Temperature_ scenario in debug mode.

+1. Add `@database` tag to feature _Retrieve weather forecast for a day_.

+1. Scope `CleanDatabase` hook on `database` tag.

+1. Debug _Convert Temperature_ again and show hook is not executed.

+1. Show generated `TestCategory` attribute.

+1. Add `@ignore` tag and run scenarios.

 ## Value Retrievers & Comparers